-Attachment disorder is a broad term intended to describe disorders of mood, behavior, and social relationships arising from a failure to form normal attachments to primary care giving figures in early childhood.
-Such a failure can occur because of an unusual early experiences of neglect, abuse, or from abrupt separation from caregivers between 6 months and three years of age.
-Frequent changes or excessive numbers of caregivers or lack of caregiver responsiveness to child communicative efforts will disrupt or breakdown a child’s basic trust.
+Attachment disorder is a broad term intended to describe disorders of mood, behavior, and social relationships arising from a failure to form normal attachments to primary care givers in early childhood.
+Such a failure can occur because of an unusual early experience of neglect, abuse, or from abrupt separation from caregivers between 6 months and three years of age.
+Frequent changes, excessive numbers of caregivers, or lack of caregiver responsiveness to a child disrupt or breakdown a child’s basic trust.

-Avoidant Adults/Dismissing Style: These individuals have a dismissing state of mind with respect ot attachment.
+Avoidant Adults/Dismissing Style: These individuals have a dismissing state of mind with respect to attachment.
 They often have vague and non-specific early childhood memories.
-They avoid intimacy and close affective involvements.
-These individuals experienced caregivers as unnurturing, dismissive and critical.
+They avoid intimacy and close relationships.
+These individuals experienced caregivers as unnurturing, dismissive, and critical.
 Avoidant adults are uncomfortable with closeness and intimacy.
-They are emotionally distant, uncomfortable expressing needs or asking for help.
-They can be cool, controlled, ambitious and successful.
-They avoid conflict and tend to be passive-aggressive and sarcastic.
-They don’t want to rely on anyone, fearing dependency or a perception of being weak.

 Hope: Attachment styles learned in our early years can be changed provided appropriate therapy to teach and facilitate corrective emotional experiences whereby more “secure” attachment styles can be learned.
 These modifications can redefine relationship in many significant ways.
 Learning to create a healthier relationship provides an arena to heal old wounds and to establish a meaningful bond for the future.